laironald/tippy/README.md

 ## Just 3 simple steps:

 1. Tell us the bill amount
 2. How did you feel about the service?
+(Meh, Happy, OMFG?)
 3. How many people are paying?
 (Supports up to 4 people!)

 * BAM!
 Tippy instantly tells you how much to pay
-* Need proof?
-No sweat.
+* Auditor friend wants proof?
+No sweat!
 Easily show the details.
-* Better tips?
-No sweat.
+* Cute server = Better tips?
+No sweat!
 Just change the settings.

 ## Demo